123-harshitha/HARSHITHA-MR/README.md

 ## 💡 About Me: Learning, Building, and Growing Every Day

 👋 Hey there!
-I'm Priyanka, a 3rd-year Information Science Engineering student with a CGPA of 9.64.
+I'm Harshitha, a 3rd-year Information Science Engineering student with a CGPA of 9.64.
 I'm passionate about technology, problem-solving, and continuous learning.

 🚀 I actively participate in hackathons and was honored to secure 4th place at IIT Bombay KoiiHack.
 I also enjoy mentoring and conducting workshops, sharing knowledge, and helping others grow.
 👩‍💻 Currently, I’m Project Manager at Code_X, where I lead and collaborate on exciting tech projects.
 My goal is to explore AI, Blockchain, and Full Stack Development.